vekerdyb/ip-trigger/README.md

 # ip-trigger
 Low cost artisan dyndns.

-Send emails when the ip address of the host changes.
+Automatically update DNS records with multiple providers.
+Also can send emails when the ip address of the host changes.

 # Requirements